evolvedev-inc/kyrix-docs/config/intro/getting-started.md

 │  2.
 MySQL
 │  3.
 Mongodb
 │
-◇  ◆  Choose an ORM : (only for prostgres and mysql)
+◇  ◆  Choose an ORM : (only for prostgresql and mysql) │  1.
-│  1.
 Prisma
 │  2.
 Drizzle
 │